Francesco Petruccione

-Francesco Petruccione ^{AAS,ASSAf, NITheCS} is a physicist and academic leader currently living in South Africa and serving as a professor of Physics at Stellenbosch University and the director of the National Institute for Theoretical and Computational Sciences (NITheCS).
+Francesco Petruccione is an Italian born South African physicist serving as a professor of Physics at Stellenbosch University and the director of the National Institute for Theoretical and Computational Sciences (NITheCS).
 With a wealth of experience in his field, he previously held the position of professor and Pro Vice-Chancellor of Big Data and Informatics at the University of KwaZulu-Natal (UKZN).
 Petruccione is also a member of the Academy of Science of South Africa and a Fellow of the Royal Society of South Africa.

 Early life and education

 Francesco Petruccione was born in Genoa, Italy, in 1961.
 He pursued his undergraduate studies in physics at the University of Freiburg, Germany, where he earned his first degree in the field.
 Petruccione continued his academic journey at the same institution, earning his doctorate in 1988 and his Habilitation degree (Dr. rer. nat. habil.) in 1994.

 Career

 In 2004, he became a professor of Theoretical Physics at the University of KwaZulu-Natal and was awarded an Innovation Fund grant the following year to establish a Centre for Quantum Technology.
 Petruccione went on to hold the position of South African Research Chair for Quantum Information Processing and Communication Technology in 2007.

 In addition to his role as interim director of the National Institute for Theoretical and Computational Science (NITheCS), Petruccione also held an adjunct professor position at the Korean Advanced Institute for Science and Technology.
 In 2018, he was appointed Pro Vice-Chancellor of Big Data and Informatics at the University of KwaZulu-Natal (UKZN) before moving to Stellenbosch University in 2022 as a professor of Physics and Quantum Computing as part of the Physics Department and the School of Data Science and Computational Thinking.